 David was born in Peoria, IL in 1971.

 He began his spiritual quest as a misfit high school student searching for answers to life’s great questions.
-Over the course of 26 years, his path has lead to a rich life of service and deep happiness.
+Over the course of nearly 30 years, his path has lead to a rich life of service and deep happiness.

 I was a very angry kid.
 I was into punk rock and getting high and causing trouble wherever I went.
 I grew up in a toxic unconscious environment.
 My parents were alcoholics and I sort of raised myself.
 I guess I was doing whatever I knew to cope with life.